awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.md

 If you disable a stream, any shards that are open will be closed\.
 The data in the stream will continue to be readable for 24 hours\.

 Because shards have a lineage \(parent and children\), an application must always process a parent shard before it processes a child shard\.
 This helps ensure that the stream records are also processed in the correct order\. \(If you use the DynamoDB Streams Kinesis Adapter, this is handled for you\.
 Your application processes the shards and stream records in the correct order\.
 It automatically handles new or expired shards, in addition to shards that split while the application is running\.
-For more information, see [Using the DynamoDB Streams Kinesis Adapter to Process Stream Records](Streams.KCLAdapter.md)\.\)
+For more information, see [Using the DynamoDB Streams Kinesis adapter to process stream records](Streams.KCLAdapter.md)\.\)

 The following diagram shows the relationship between a stream, shards in the stream, and stream records in the shards\.